-The counseling center at the YWCA SHR engages trauma-informed, evidenced-based practices to help each client move through crisis toward healing.
+The counseling center at the YWCA SHR engages trauma-informed, evidence-based practices to help each client move through crisis toward healing.
 Utilizing a variety of therapeutic interventions, we work with you to design a treatment plan that will work for your specific needs.
-Under the supervision of licensed counselors, our superbly-trained and compassionate pre-licensed counselors provide individual and group counseling for survivors of all genders and ages.
+Under the supervision of licensed counselors, our superbly trained and compassionate pre-licensed counselors provide individual and group counseling for survivors of all genders and ages.

 Andrea D. Josephs, BSW, MSEd, LPC-S, NCC, TFT- alg, EMDRII

 Ms. Josephs holds a Bachelor of Social Work from Norfolk State University, a Master of Science in Education from Walden University, and a Master of Arts in Clinical Mental Health Counseling from Regent University.
 Ms. Josephs has 23 years of behavioral health and leadership experience but also 32 years of experience in community service to underserved populations.
 She has been developing and practicing in outpatient practice environments for eight years of those years.